Doctor of Medical Science

 The examination process usually takes 6-9 months.

-When all examiners have reported, the Prima Facie Committee will reconvene and make one of the following recommendations to the Academic Board:
+When all examiners have reported, the Prima Facie Committee will reconvene and make one of the following recommendations:

 Please note that there is no provision for amendments or for “revise and resubmit”.
 The same body of work cannot be submitted for re-examination if the degree is not awarded.

-Following notification of the award of the degree the candidate will submit one bound copy of the published work (printed on acid-free archival paper) and conforming to the form of the thesis outlined in the Rules, to Student Services for lodgement with the University Library.
+Following notification of the award of the degree the candidate will submit one bound copy of the published work (printed on acid-free archival paper) and conforming to the conditions outlined in the thesis section above, to Student Services for lodgment with the University Library.

 At graduation ceremonies, higher doctorates are generally awarded before other degrees.
 In awarding the higher doctorate, it is customary for the speaker of the ceremony, usually the Dean, to deliver a citation extolling the achievements of the graduand.